 Nature flawlessly fused with architecture is an amazing sight to behold!
 This stunning walkway is located at Bodega Tio Pepe’s winery in southern Spain.
 I have a mini obsession with sustainable architecture.
 Buildings that are designed to limit humanity’s impact on the environment are a smart idea.
 They’re often way more beautiful and refreshing to spend time in because they incorporate nature indoors!

-Sustainable architecture is a very promising trend.
-Some designs are as simple as harnessing trees to shade a walkway.
-Others are more complex.
-Sustainable architects often incorporate natural or recycled materials into a buildings’ design.
-The goal is to reduce the environmental impact the building has on our bodies and the environment!
+Sustainable architecture is a promising trend.
+Some designs are as simple as harnessing trees to shade a walkway, while others are more complex.
+Sustainable architects often incorporate natural or recycled materials into a building’s design.
+The goal is to reduce the building’s environmental impact on our bodies and the environment!
 Green designs go beyond solar power.
 Some collect and recycle rainwater, have natural air filtration systems, and can even eliminate their carbon footprint.
 I would love to see more green buildings in the U.S.